Posted on Oct 13, 2021

 The Women’s Centre Grey Bruce is a non-profit charitable organization.
 We provide secure emergency shelter services, crisis intervention, safety planning, counselling, and transition services for youth-at-risk of being trafficked or who are being trafficked in Grey and Bruce Counties.

-The Women's Centre Grey Bruce invites applications to fill a VAW Crisis Worker relief position.
+The Women's Centre Grey Bruce invites applications to fill an Anti-Human Trafficking Youth Worker position.

-The VAW Crisis Worker reports to her Program Manager and is responsible for providing counselling, advocacy, information and support services for women and children accessing The Women's Centre Shelter services.
-The VAW Crisis Worker will deliver services in a manner consistent with the goals and objectives of the program and the policies and procedures of The Women's Centre Grey Bruce.
+The AHT Youth worker reports to the Program Manager and will provide Anti Human Trafficking crisis and residential support to victims and survivors.
+The AHT Worker will deliver services in a manner consistent with the goals and objectives of the program and the policies and procedures of The Women's Centre Grey Bruce

 Counselling and Communication

-Provides professional-level counselling support to Shelter clients, based on a thorough understanding of The Women's Centre counselling philosophy and procedures to include as directed:
+Provides counselling support to youth, based on a thorough understanding of The Women's Centre philosophy and procedures to include as directed:

 Organizes all written work in a clear and concise

-Prepares intakes and discharges, safety planning, risk assessment documentation clearly and accurately for all women and their children who access
+Prepares intakes and discharges, safety planning, risk assessment documentation clearly and accurately for all youth who access

-Accurately document clients’ goals and provide advocacy at Case Management meetings.
+Accurately document clients’ goals and provide advocacy with external

 Tracks bus tickets issued and other transportation